 Before you even get started, make sure you have some salsa on hand.

 I recommend Sassy's Salsa Asada.
-But you can use your fave, just be sure it has a sweet element to it, or add a touch of natural sweetener (like maple syrup, Agave nectar, or some chopped dates) to the small amount of salsa you put on top of your panini.
+But you can use your fave, just be sure it has a sweet element to it, or add a touch of natural sweetener (like maple syrup, coconut nectar, or some chopped dates) to the small amount of salsa you put on top of your panini.
 Why, you ask?
 Because it helps to balance the total flavor of the dish and really sends it into orgasmic territory.

 Okay, enough blabbering, let me show you how this recipe came together in the end.